triptease/schema/README.md

 #### name

-The [name](https://schema.org/name) should be unique within Group or Brand
+The [name](https://schema.org/name) should be unique within your group or brand.

 Used by: Google, Triptease